 (4) The provisions of this section shall not apply to any offensive matter or items removed by a Local Public Health Authority.

-29. Power of entry and inspection.-Any Officer of the Health Services Department of the Government or of the Local Public Health Authority, not below the rank of Junior Health Inspector, may enter and inspect any premises for the purpose of enforcing any of the provisions contained in this chapter:
+29. Power of entry and inspection.-Any Officer of the Health Services Department of the Government or of the Local Public Health Authority, not below the rank of Junior Health provisions contained in this chapter: